SPRINT PNS System

 Clinically proven pain relief

-In clinical studies, the vast majority of SPRINT PNS patients reported significant and sustained relief of pain and/or pain interference.1-5, 7-11,^
+In clinical studies, the vast majority of SPRINT PNS patients reported significant and sustained relief of pain and/or pain interference.1-11, The most common adverse events were skin irritation and erythema.

 Backed by the largest review of real-world PNS data